Mesopotamia, 6,000 B.C.

 - Barter transactions may lead to future cash transactions or may be used to entice customers into cash transactions.

-- You would conserve your cash for use on expansion such as hiring employees (which can be done on barter too within a barter network), or use on expenses that cannot be bartered for such as utilities, licensing, and taxes.
+- You would conserve your cash for use on expansion such as hiring employees (which can be done on barter too within a barter network), or use on expenses that cannot be bartered for such as utility bills, business licenses, and paying taxes.

 - It provides a way to sell off excess or slow-moving inventory when traditional marketing/sales methods have failed